-Basically, according to Marketplace's Elly Yu, because many Waffle House locations are in states vulnerable to hurricanes and other tornadoes, and because WaHo "prides itself" on being open all of the time, FEMA realized that things must be getting really bad if it acquiesces to the weather.
+Basically, according to Marketplace's Elly Yu, because many Waffle House locations are in states vulnerable to hurricanes and other tornadoes, and because WaHo "prides itself" on being open all of the time, FEMA realized things must be very bad if the restaurant acquiesces to the weather.

 “It just doesn’t happen where Waffle House is normally shut down,” Philip Strouse, FEMA’s private sector liaison for the Southeast, told Markeplace in 2015. "...
 They’re the canary in the coalmine, if you will."

 He added that the index "gives us a pretty good feel right away of what’s going on at what time.

 Waffle House officials said disaster preparedness is a major part of their ethic, including plans to rent generators as needed and a pared-down menu for efficiency.

 Unfortunately, vice president Pat Warner said, the emergency menu doesn't include bacon − or waffles.

 Support real journalism.
 Support local journalism.
 Subscribe to The Atlanta Journal-Constitution today.
 See offers.